 One pest that people often forget about is bees, but they love to build their nests in old, empty houses.
 Don’t make the mistake of thinking you can get rid of it with a broom handle and a bin bag, you’re going to get stung all over if you do that.
 You need to call up a proper bee removal company and have them deal with it for you.
 They’ll make sure that the nest is disposed of safely and it doesn’t come back.

-Once you’ve had the dangerous jobs complete, you can start doing some of the work yourself.
-The cosmetic work like painting ore removing now vacant bee nests are both jobs that you can safely do on your own.
 These are a great way to save money on renovations.
-When you’re painting, consider the features that give the house its character and choose colors that fit around them.
-If you don’t stick fairly closely to the original decor, you might lose what made the house great in the first place.
+When you’re painting, consider the features that give the house its character.
+Then, choose colors that fit around them.
+Stick fairly closely to the original decor.
+Otherwise, you might lose what made the house great in the first place.

 Struggling To Find Materials